rch-iv/DMA/README.md

 To begin using the DMA protocol, start by exploring the /docs folder.
 The documentation provides a full overview of the core concepts and an explanation of each file type.
 From there, you can start experimenting with the command-line tools in the /cli directory.

+---

-We welcome all contributors.
-This is a public good, and its success depends on the community.
+*We welcome all contributors.
+This is a public good, and its success depends on the community.*